|

 Rebuilding itself as it once was.
 Not the TARDIS as he knew it now, the

-one that reflected a millennia of pain and joy, of heartbreaks and heartaches,
+one that reflected a millennium of pain and joy, of heartbreaks and heartaches,

 grief and tears, love and hate.
 This was the TARDIS as it looked when